SaiKrishnaMohan7/Playground/JS/DistributedSystemsInNodeJs/Summaries/Chapter-2-Protocols.md

       - Bi-Directional streaming RPC
       - if streaming, instance of `EventEmitter` to work with in code or callbacks if singular messages
     - There's a small application startup cost when the protobuf gets loaded
+    - HTTP routes associated with method calls is composed of *name of the service* and the *name of the method*
+      - From the above .proto file the req would like this: `https://localhost:4000/recipe.RecipeService/GetMetaData`
     - Alternatives
       - MessagePack
         - no separate schema file (.proto)